rishabhnk/Machine_Learning/README.md

    **Applied Learning**- I applied what I have been learning to a new project from DrivenData.
 I joined the Predict Blood Donations competeition and started writing the code.

    Thoughts: I knew machine learning would be ab tough and exiting journey but it might be a little tougher than I imagined.
 I cant wait to finish ...

+### Jan 10th 2019:
+   **Applied Learning**- I continued working on my new project from DrivenData.

+   Thoughts: I think I am almost done.
+Tomorrow, I will start the Model Selection & Boosting section in the Machine Learning A-Z Udemy Course so I can improve my project.